Jarvis-X/balloonDetectionAutoCalibrate/README.md

 - Distance and Direction extraction
   - Make these functionalities modular and compatible with both the color-based and blob detection
 - better filter for post-detection ~and in-detection~
-  - a new class file is created as a placeholder for this functionality.
+  - a new class `TrackingDetection` is created as a placeholder for this functionality.
 Play with it!